-Update – 09/10/14: Until I get an opportunity to properly follow up on this post, I did make a decision on which keyboard to buy.
+Update: Right after I posted this guide I did make a decision on which keyboard to buy.
 The one I went with was the Filco Majestouch 2 with brown switches.
-I’ve been using it for nearly 3 years and I love it!
-Refer to the comments below for some more info…
+I’ve been using it for going on 3 years now and I still love it!
+Refer to my updated mechanical keyboard buying guide post for more info…

 Mechanical Keyboards..?
 What manner of mysterious technology is this..?!

 A few weeks ago I started noticing some troubling issues with my then-beloved Logitech G19 gaming keyboard.
 A few of the keys were starting to stick a little, which was becoming troublesome for typing, and even more frustrating for gaming.
 I started to troubleshoot the issue by cleaning the keyboard — first with some compressed air, then when that didn’t work…I popped the keys off to have a look.
 The keyboard was really pretty clean, with no foreign objects nestled beneath the plagued keys.

 I did a little research on the issue and discovered that my problem was unrelated to my G19, but rather it was a problem with “rubber-dome” keyboards in general.
 After awhile the keys just become more sensitive to non-direct key presses – meaning…key presses that are not delivered squarely upon the center of the key.
 I find that when I type or mash my keys while gaming – sometimes my key presses tend to be a bit off-center, hitting closer to the corner of the key.
 These types of keystrokes were causing some of my keys to not register, and sometimes making them get stuck.
 This behavior was costing me additional time by having to go back and fix typos, not to mention it was causing me major headaches when gaming.